astronomy-commons/lsdb/.github/ISSUE_TEMPLATE/4-release_tracker.md

   with title `@conda-forge-admin, please update version`)
 - [ ] confirm tagged hats version (and any other dependencies that have changed in the pyproject) and approve
 - [ ] confirm on [conda-forge](https://anaconda.org/conda-forge/hats-import)
+- [ ] confirm new version exists in `mamba search hats-import -c conda-forge` (or conda search, which is slower)

 ### tie it together